MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/add-ons-store-curation.md

 ---
-title: Curation and review process for submissions to the Edge Add-ons store
+title: Curation and review process for the Edge Add-ons store
 description: How submissions to the Microsoft Edge Add-ons store are curated and reviewed by the store team.
 author: MSEdgeTeam
 ms.author: msedgedevrel